sharmaPushp/environment_and_run_scripts/README.md

   - sed
   - CMake

-  In genearl we only need to take care of CMake where we will need CMake version higher than 3.18.
+  In general we only need to take care of CMake where we will need CMake version higher than 3.18.
 If the default CMake provided by the system cannot satisfy this, we provide InstallCMake.sh to download and install CMake with a specified version.
 Assuming we would like to install Version 3.22.2

   ```bash
   # install CMake into /usr/local/CMake